Back to School: Lessons Learned the Hard Way

 No, wait.
 Don’t get up.
 It’s a great story, I swear.
 It really does have all that stuff in it.
 Listen, your beer’s on me if you’ll just sit here for ten minutes and hear me out.
 Ten minutes.
 Seven.
 Seven minutes.
 Ok?
 Ok.

 The school year began here in Umbria this week, and as I lightheartedly dropped my sons off to their second and fifth grade classrooms, I couldn’t help remembering this same time last year.
 My older son was beginning the fourth grade, and we were both anxious.
 He had had a particularly tough third year; his favorite teacher had retired after the second grade and he and the new teacher had locked horns for the subsequent nine straight months.
 I had gone back and forth about simply switching him to the other local elementary school (in Italy you get the same teacher for all five grades of primary school, so if you don’t see eye to eye you are kind of stuck), but had decided to continue where we were (and enroll my younger son in first grade there, as well).
+This homepage helped me with learning activities that you can do at home with your kid.

 Fine, private hell might be overkill (though I did promise you drama), but let’s just say I was completely blindsided by the social ripples caused by what was, in my mind, a relatively innocuous (and, I may add, completely none-of-anyone’s-business-personal) decision.
 You see, it slips my mind sometimes that I live in a small town.
 It’s easy to forget, because Assisi gives the impression—what with the crush of millions of visitors a year—of being a teeming metropolis.
 But the fact is that only around 1,000 people actually live in the historic center and–of those–999 are all up in your business.